-ECON 2003 - Principles of Macroeconomics [ACTS Course ECON 2103]
+ECON 2003.
+Principles of Macroeconomics (3 credit hours).
+[ACTS Course: ECON 2103].

 A study of macroeconomic analysis which deals primarily with the economy as a whole or with basic subdivisions within the economy, including government and business.
 Topics covered include gross domestic product, aggregate supply and demand, unemployment, inflation, fiscal and monetary policy, and business cycles.
 Prerequisite: MATH 1023 or MATH 1063.
 Offered: Fall.

-ECON 2103 - Principles of Microeconomics [ACTS Course ECON 2203]
+ECON 2103.
+Principles of Microeconomics (3 credit hours).
+[ACTS Course: ECON 2203].

 A study of microeconomic analysis which involves a detailed consideration of specific economic units, such as individual firms and products.
 Topics covered include market structures, production cost, price and output, and international economics.
 Prerequisite: MATH 1023 OR MATH 1063.
 Corequisite: None.
 Offered: Spring.